What Makes Our Program Distinct?

 Through coursework in informatics, economics, evidence-based practice, policy, and completion of a quality improvement project, graduates are prepared to affect change within their clinical environment and those interested may take on formal leadership positions.

-Midwifery students have the opportunity to earn a 12-credit Certificate in Integrative Therapies and Healing Practices for those seeking greater expertise in integrative health.
-There are also options to add a 12-credit minor in Public Health.
-Public health minor opportunities include American Indian Health and Wellness, Global Public Health, Health Equity, and Sexual Health.
+Midwifery students have the opportunity to enroll in additional courses to earn a Certificate in Integrative Therapies and Healing Practices or Human Sexuality.
+There are also options to add a minor in Public Health, American Indian Public Health and Wellness, Gerontology, Global Health, Health Equity, Population Studies, and Human Rights.

 Our Graduates are Prepared to: